ImperialCollegeLondon/ReCoDE-PythonGUI/5_Extensions/readme.md

 The full codes for this tutorial can be found in `Python_GUI_day5_display.py`

 An example has been shown below.
 When the START button is clicked, 1, 2, 3, 4, 5 are sent to the serial port COM1.
-The data is then displayed on the GUI.
+The data are then displayed on the GUI.

 ![GUI](/Resources/single_channel_serial_port_display.gif "Main Window")

-### **Something to remember**
+### **Hints**

-1. In serial communication, the baud rate determined the speed of serial transmisstion.
+1. In serial communication, the baud rate determines the speed of serial transmisstion.
 You should make sure the baud rate of the serial port is the same as the baud rate of the device you are communicating with.
-In the tutorial, the baud rate is set to 9600.
+In the tutorial, the baud rate is set to 9600 at both sides.
 2. All the data sent from the device are stored in a buffer.
 If the device starts transmission before the program starts to receive data, those data will be stored in the buffer.
 When you start to receive data, you will receive all the data in the buffer first.
 Just in case, you can clear the buffer before you start to receive data.
 You can use the following code to clear the buffer:

 ```python